BEW111/chip/README.md

 ## Running

-Frontend:
+### iOS
-- Simulator
+Simulator
+- `npx react-native start` to start Metro
+- `npx react-native run-ios` to start the simulator (may need to add `--simulator=='iPhone14'`)

+Physical Device
-- Physical device: plug device in via USB, open `ChipProject.xcodeworkspace` in XCode and build
+- Plug device in via USB
+- Open `ChipProject.xcodeworkspace` in XCode
+- Press "Build"

+## Building for the App Store
+- Use the "Archive" option in XCode